pu2clr/SI4735/extras/BOARD_NE928_10A_V_01/README.md

 # About the board NE928-10A V:01

 This board is an AM (MW) and FM receiver.
 It is based on Si4730.
-The Si4735 Arduino Library is compatible with it.
+The PU2CLR Si4735 Arduino Library is compatible with it.
 Unlike the PL102B, a very similar board based on Si4730 and also supported by the Si4735 Arduino Library, the NE928-10A does not support SW.
-Actually, judging by the SIlicon Labs the board PL102B or any board based on SI4730 device should not support SW.
-However, some tests with PL102B and SI4730-D60  have been received SW stations with sucess.
+Actually, judging by the Silicon Labs, the board PL102B or any board based on SI4730 device should not support SW.
+However, some tests with PL102B and SI4730-D60 have been received SW stations with success.
+It is iportante to say the author of this document does not guarantee that his experiments with boards based on the SI4730-D60 will work on SW.

 The photos bellow show the NE928-10A V:01.